 Great for Families

 As constructed, she was already great for families, being solid in any seas and wind conditions and with a big, deep and safe cockpit.
-Over the some 12 years I have owned her, she has been modified to even better for a family, or grandparents.
+Over the some 12 years I have owned her, she has been modified to be even better for a family, or grandparents sailing with their grandchildren.

 - Two ISOFix positions for car seats to be fixed to the boat for when at sea.